ADVERTISEMENT

 (Love is the essence of life)

 There would be no life if there were no love.
 Just as love is necessary to give birth to new life, love is necessary for people to live, too.
-This motto teaches us that love is essential for living - without it, what life is there to live?
+This motto teaches us that love is essential for living without it, what is there to life?

 (The beginnings of all things are small.)